 In case your SORTBY formula returns an error, it's most likely because of one of the following reasons.

-The by_array arguments must be a single row or a single column and compatible in size with the array argument.
+The by_array argument must be a single row or a single column and compatible in size with the array argument.
 For example, if array has 10 rows, by_array should also include 10 rows.
 Otherwise a #VALUE! error occurs.

 The sort_order arguments can only be 1 (ascending) or -1 (descending).
 If no value is set, SORTBY defaults to ascending order.
 If any other value is set, a #VALUE! error is returned.
+For more information, see When is #VALUE error raised in Excel?

 Like any other dynamic array function, SORTBY spills the results into an automatically resizable and updatable range.
 If there are not enough empty cells to display all values, a #SPILL! error is thrown.